-&lt;sup>20 Adams et al, 11.
+21 Adams et al, 11.
 At least some of Thomas Allin's wealth was inherited; whether he engaged in any business enterprises (as his father had done) in addition to agriculture could not be determined.

-&lt;sup>21 Black and Garrity, Part 1, 19, 20.
+22 Black and Garrity, Part 1, 19, 20.
 Spreadsheet at Barrington Town Hall; individual property holders' returns at Barrington Preservation Society, Barrington Town Records Coll., folder 2, do not include an original return slip for Thomas Allin (who was the assessor).
 Ranked immediately below him were Matthew Watson, total holdings, £1618, and Joshua Bicknell, £1530.
 The estate of "Governor Cooke" in Barrington was valued at £1554, but he did not live in the town.

-of October 1798.
+After the war, General Thomas Allin returned to his role as Barrington's tax assessor, and thus enumerated the assessments of real estate and personal property for the first Federal Direct Tax of October 1798.
 Preserved in the attic of his house are a page of the assessment ledger (with an entry for Allin's own property), and two printed form letters by which Allin solicited information from all property-holders in town.

 General Thomas Allin and Samuel Allen, Esq. were the town's two representatives to a special state convention held in Newport in March 1790, to vote on the new United States Constitution.
-Barrington was the last town to vote; General Allin and Mr. Allen cast the tie-breaking "aye" votes by which Rhode Island finally ratified the U.S. Constitution: the last of the original thirteen states to do so.
+Barrington was the last town to vote; General Allin and Mr. Allen cast the tie-breaking "aye" votes by which Rhode Island finally ratified the U.S. Constitution: the last of the original thirteen states to do so.23

-In 1792, Matthew Allin conveyed part of his share of the family farm, consisting of the Bay Spring peninsula, measuring about 30 acres (and including the family burying ground), to his brother Thomas.
+In 1792, Matthew4 Allin conveyed part of his share of the family farm, consisting of the Bay Spring peninsula, measuring about 30 acres (and including the family burying ground), to his brother Thomas.24